-Benefits
+Benefits provided

-A participant's service award benefit is paid as a ten year certain and continuous monthly payment life annuity.
-The amount payable each month equals \$20 multiplied by the total numbers of years of service award program service credit earned by the participant under the point system.
-The maximum number of years of service credit a participant may earn under the Program is 40 years.
-Currently, there are no other forms of payment of a volunteer's earned service award under the Program.
-Except in the case of pre-entitlement age death or total and permanent disablement, a participant's service award will not be paid until he or she attains the entitlement age.
-Volunteers who are active after attaining the entitlement age and who may have commenced receiving a service award have the opportunity to earn Program credit and to thereby increase their service award payments.
+A Participant's Service Award benefit is paid as a ten-year certain and continuous monthly payment life annuity.
+The amount payable each month equals \$20.00 multiplied by the total number of years of Service Credit earned by the Participant.
+The maximum number of years of Service Credit a Participant may earn under the Program is 40 years.
+Currently, there are no other forms of payment of a volunteer's earned Service Award under the Program.

-The pre-entitlement age death and disability benefit is equal to the actuarial value of the participant's earned service award at the time of death or disablement.
-If the participant was an active volunteer firefighter member at the time of death, the minimum death benefit is \$10,000.
+Except in the case of pre-Entitlement Age death or total and permanent disablement, a Participant's Service Award will not be paid until he or she attains the Entitlement Age.
+Volunteers who are active after attaining the Entitlement Age and who may have commenced receiving a Service Award have the opportunity to earn Service Credit and, thereby, increase their Service Award payments.
+The preEntitlement Age death and disability benefit is equal to the actuarial value of the Participant's earned Service Award at the time of death or disablement.
+If the Participant was an active volunteer firefighter member at the time of death, the minimum death benefit is \$10,000.
 The Program does not provide extra line-of-duty death or disability benefits.
-The minimum \$10,000 death benefit is funded through a group term life insurance policy.
 All death and disability benefits are self-insured and are paid from the Program Trust Fund.